-Volunteers who participate in The Wabakimi Project help make Wabakimi Provincial Park more inviting and user-friendly by exploring and documenting its historical and traditional canoe routes particularly those that have been neglected and fallen into disrepair.
-Preservation of the park's canoe route values will make backcountry travel safer, disperse visitor traffic over a wider area, reduce the frequency of human encounters, lessen the impact of human activity on park environs and enhance users' nature-based wilderness activities for generations to come.
+Volunteers who participate in The Wabakimi Project help make the Wabakimi Area more inviting and user-friendly by exploring and documenting its historical and traditional canoe routes particularly those that have been neglected and fallen into disrepair.
+Preservation of canoe route values will make backcountry travel safer, disperse visitor traffic over a wider area, reduce the frequency of human encounters, lessen the impact of human activity on the environment and enhance users' nature-based wilderness activities for generations to come.

 Beyond Wabakimi, the canoe routes that lie on the adjacent Crown lands are an integral component of the park's values but they do not enjoy the same degree of protection as those within the park.
 They are prone to the impacts of road development and resource-extraction activities.
-The Wabakimi Project will confirm the existence and condition of these canoe routes and will collaborate with other stakeholders to negotiate their recognition and improved protection.
+The Wabakimi Project confirms the existence and condition of these canoe routes and collaborates with the Ontario Ministry of Natural Resources & Forestry (MNR&F) and other stakeholders to negotiate their recognition and improved protection.

-From the outset, the primary purpose of The Wabakimi Project has been to produce a set of maps designed to help visitors plan and mount canoe trips in the Wabakimi area.
-This lofty ambition has been realized with the publication of the Wabakimi Canoe Routes Planning Map as well as the first four volumes of the more detailed Wabakimi Canoe Route Maps.
-Proceeds from the sale of these maps will be used to further the work of The Wabakimi Project and to help achieve the targets set out below.
+From the outset, the primary purpose of The Wabakimi Project has been to produce detailed maps to help visitors plan and mount canoe trips in the Wabakimi Area.
+This lofty ambition has been realized with the publication of four volumes of Wabakimi Canoe Route Maps with still more to come.
+Proceeds from the sale of these map booklets are used to further the work of The Wabakimi Project and to help achieve the targets set out below.

 Aim - to make self-propelled travel on area canoe routes more inviting and user-friendly

-Objective - to advocate the preservation and improved protection of area canoe routes
+Objective - to advocate the preservation and improved protection of Wabakimi Area canoe routes

 Goal - to develop public support for the long-term stewardship of area canoe routes